Thursday, 13 January 2022

 Boycott: The Strange History of a Word

 Most of us are familiar with the word "boycott."
-We know that it means to shun or ostracize someone or something, refuse to patronise a business or an establishment, to purchase a product, or something of the sort.
+We know it means to shun or ostracize someone or something, refuse to patronise a business or an establishment, to purchase a product, or something of the sort.
 It is used as a verb or a noun, "to boycott" or "a boycott."
-[Image: Civil Rights Boycotts in US South, 1950s]
+Boycotts were used as a tactic against racial discrimination in the US South in the 1950s and 60s.

 But how many of us know the origins of the word?
 "Boycott" is actually a fairly recent addition to the English language, first used about 160 years ago.
-It came from Ireland, then a part of the UK.
+It came from what is now the Republic of Ireland, but was then a part of the UK.

-The word comes from an act of protest and punishment against a particular person, Captain Charles Boycott.
-He was a retired army officer who had become the land agent of an absentee Anglo-Irish landlord, Lord Erne, in County Mayo.
+The word "boycott" comes from the name of a person who was the object of an agrarian protest, Captain Charles Boycott.
+He was a retired English army officer who had become the land agent of an absentee Anglo-Irish landlord, Lord Erne, in County Mayo.
 [Image: Captain Boycott, as Drawn by Spy (Lesley Ward) in Vanity Fair, 1881]

-In 1880, Boycott became the focus of a coordinated protest by activists of the Irish Land League, instigated by the league's founder, Michael Davitt, and its leader, Charles Stuart Parnell, MP.
+In 1880, Boycott became the focus of a coordinated protest by activists of the Irish Land League, instigated by its founder, Michael Davitt, and its leader, Charles Stuart Parnell, MP.
 Davitt himself was from County Mayo.
 [Images: Parnell and Davitt]

 Davitt had established the Land League in 1879 to protect tenant farmers against oppressions by large landowners, notably arbitrary evictions and rack renting (raising rents excessively).
 The League campaigned to secure what it called the Three Fs: Free Sale, Fixity of Tenure, and Fair Rents.